What Does “Best Interest of the Child” Mean?

 • Any possible negative effects on the child’s development and well-being if removed from their current residence

-• The child’s level of attachment to parents, siblings and other family members
+• The child’s level of attachment to parents, siblings, and other family members

 Keep in mind that every judge will give different levels of consideration to factors regarding the best interest of a child.
 The list we reference below is not a complete one but rather a set of guidelines.

-• The health of both parents (physical, mental, and emotional)
+• The physical and emotional health of both parents

 • The child’s age and level of development

-• Any unique physical, emotional, mental or other special needs of the child
+• Any unique physical, emotional, mental, or other special needs of the child

 • The child’s current living situation